 How to Make Sure You Won’t Have To Pay Your Doctor for Medical Treatment When Injured in a Car Accident

-- Asked the doctor if he or she accepts no-fault.
+- Ask the doctor if he or she accepts no-fault.

-Do All Doctors except No-Fault As Payment for Medical Treatment?
+Do All Doctors Accept No-Fault As Payment for Medical Treatment?

 No. Almost all doctors accept no-fault as payment for medical treatment.
 But there are some orthopedic surgeons and other doctors who do not accept no-fault.